 JSON Merge

-Using a task manager, such as Grunt/Gulp, “the menu.json.txt” files from each app is merged into a single “menu.json.txt” file and placed into the “dist” directory.
+Using a task manager, such as Grunt/Gulp, “the menu.json.txt” files from each app are merged into a single “menu.json.txt” file and placed into the “dist” directory.

 A simple Grunt configuration makes this possible.